roniba1/roni-home-app/README.md

 * React - A JavaScript library for building user interfaces
 * TypeScript - A superset of JavaScript that adds static typing
+* React Router - A package with components to implement routing in React applications
 * Ant Design - A design system and set of high-quality React components
 * REST API client - A library for connecting to a REST API
 * OpenWeatherMap API - A weather API for retrieving current and forecasted weather data